-Although these creepy looking insects do have some beneficial characteristics in the garden, like eating aphids and maggots, but once there is an earwig infestation, they will also eat your flowers, vegetables and plants.
+Although these creepy looking insects do have some beneficial characteristics, like eating aphids and maggots, they will also eat your flowers, vegetables and plants.

-Because of the beneficial aspects of earwigs, I would recommend that until they start eating your flowers and plants, I would leave them alone.
+Because of the beneficial aspects, I would recommend that until they start eating your flowers and plants, just let them be.
 They do help keep a natural balance in your garden.

-Once they do become a problem, getting rid of earwigs is easy enough to do but you do have to be persistent until you can get them under control.
+Once they do become a problem, getting rid of them is easy enough to do but you do have to be persistent until you can get them under control.

 During the day you will find them hiding in damp locations like under rocks or in wood piles as eating wood is also in their diet.

-The easiest way to get rid of earwigs is to place a shallow container like a tuna can or a cream cheese container, in your garden buried half way to make it easier for the earwigs to enter and fill it with a mixture of vegetable or olive oil and soy sauce.
-Earwigs are attracted to the soy sauce and will climb in and the oil keeps them from getting out.
+The easiest way to get rid of earwigs is to place a shallow container like a tuna can or a cream cheese container in your garden buried half way to make it easier for them to enter and fill it with a mixture of vegetable or olive oil and soy sauce.
+They are attracted to the soy sauce and will climb in and the oil keeps them from getting out.

-Make a bird friendly garden as the birds will prey on earwigs.
-Toads will also eat the earwigs.
+Make a bird friendly yard as the birds will prey on earwigs.
+Toads will also eat the them.

-Make a short “tunnel” for the earwigs to crawl into during the day.
-This can be made out of damp newspaper, about a one foot piece if garden hose, or something similar in shape.
+Make a short “tunnel” for them to crawl into during the day.
+This can be made out of damp newspaper, about a one foot piece of garden hose, or something similar in shape.
 In the morning you can shake the pests into a soapy mixture and they will die.

 There are other ways to get rid of earwigs like using a vinegar and water mixture or an alcohol and water mixture and spraying it directly on the earwigs.